nLaugas/sensors-android/README.txt

 SENSORS ANDROID

 The app sends sensors' data via bluetooth.
-The sensors are  gyroscope, accelerometer and magnetometer.
+These sensors are  gyroscope, accelerometer and magnetometer.
-If gyroscope  sensor is not available in the smartphone, then it is simulate through the use of two sensors.
+If the gyroscope  sensor is not available in the smartphone, then they are simulated through the use of two sensors.
 These sensors are magnetometer and accelerometer.